vritvo/buffy_bot/landing_page.md

 ## About Slayerfest '03

 For seven seasons, _Buffy_ has offered more than monster-of-the-week entertainment.
 It has staged fundamental questions about existential responsibility, the construction of feminine heroism, and the unconscious forces that shape identity and desire.
-This conference celebrated a series that transformed the teenage girl from object of the gaze into philosophical subject—one who confronts death, choice, and the burden of consciousness with remarkable sophistication.
+Slayerfest '03 brought together leading scholars to interrogate these themes with the seriousness they deserve.

-The work of interpretation has only begun.
-Slayerfest '03 established a foundation for what we hope will become an ongoing tradition of serious philosophical and psychoanalytic engagement with popular culture that refuses to condescend to its subject matter.
+Yet the work of interpretation has only begun.
+Through philosophy, psychoanalysis, and feminist theory, this inaugural gathering established a foundation for a tradition of analysis that refuses to condescend to its subject matter.
+Even as the end of the world remains a recurring threat, our scholarship is structured to endure it.

-Thank you to all presenters, reviewers, and attendees who made this gathering possible.
-The Slayer may have wielded the stake, but we're armed with Nietzsche, Freud, and Wittgenstein.
+The papers archived here represent the best of that work: rigorously reviewed, carefully revised, and ultimately accepted into the official proceedings.
+We extend sincere gratitude to all presenters, reviewers, administrative procedures, and unseen labor that made this conference possible.

 _"The hardest thing in this world is to live in it."_ — Buffy Summers